 “We do not focus on producing EDR kill chain analysis as very few MSPs have either the time or expertise.
 MDR too is too expensive for most SMB to deploy and as it is retrospective has limited value.
 Instead we focus on ADR (Automatic Detection and Response) and deliver comprehensive ‘dwell-time’ reporting and alerting and the use automated containment and remediation instead.
 MSPs and SMBs value this hands-off approach as its very effective and very inexpensive to operate and doesn’t require security expertise they don’t possess, or have little of.”

 Years ago, the need to protect Mac devices didn’t exist outside of school labs and graphic design companies.
 However, today Macs are used in many businesses and in all departments, including the C-suite.
 With increased adoption has come increased risk.
 Thankfully, many security solutions can now protect Macs.
-In fact, all three of the companies we compared support MacOS.
+In fact, all four of the companies we compared support MacOS.